Friday, September 12, 2025

 Everyone is invited to gain the blessings of Mother Divine through participation in the Chandi Yagya, which is understood to have powerful effects on the cosmic, global and individual levels.

 Chandi Yagya is performed in two parts.
-The first part is a puja to Durga on Saturday 1 pm to gain the grace of Mother Divine and receive Her blessings.
+The first part is a puja to Durga on Monday at 7 pm to gain the grace of Mother Divine and receive Her blessings.
 This is performed using the elaborate colorful Sarvtobhadra Mandala.
 (See photos below).
-The second is the Chandi Homa (fire ceremony) on Sunday.
-Chandi Homa includes the recitation of all 700 verses of Durga Saptashati, a collection of beautiful hymns to Mother Divine.

 Those who are able to participate can enjoy very special blessings.
 The ancient Rishis outlined the mechanics of how to gain the blessings of the Divine through participation in this traditional Yayga.
 There is no set fee for attending the Yagya, but donations are requested to cover the expenses of the Yagya and formal sponsorships are gratefully appreciated.